 Subsurface Constraints.
 Vertical constraints such as retaining walls, structures, or other impermeable barriers are limited to a maximum of 50% of the bioretention perimeter (>50% see GIP-02).
 Vertical constraints are not permitted on the down gradient side of a bioretention area.
+Subsurface constraints five feet from the bioretention media will not count under this section.
 Bioretention subgrade shall always be separated from the water table and bedrock.
 Groundwater intersecting the filter bed can lead to possible groundwater contamination or failure of the bioretention facility.
 A separation distance of 2 feet is required between the bottom of the excavated bioretention area and the seasonally high ground water table and/or bedrock.